 Faith.
 Service.
 Law.

-When Pete Hegseth fired the Judge Advocate Generals of the Army and Air Force on the evening of February 21, 2025 — part of a broader personnel action that also swept out Chairman of the Joint Chiefs General Charles “CQ” Brown Jr., Chief of Naval Operations Admiral Lisa Franchetti, and Air Force Vice Chief of Staff General James Slife — the reaction in the press was swift and largely predictable.
-Commentators reached for words like “authoritarian” and “chilling.”
+When Pete Hegseth fired the Judge Advocate Generals of the Army and Air Force on the evening of February 21, 2025—part of a broader personnel action that also swept out Chairman of the Joint Chiefs General Charles “CQ” Brown Jr., Chief of Naval Operations Admiral Lisa Franchetti, and Air Force Vice Chief of Staff General James Slife—the reaction in the press was swift and largely predictable.
+Commentators warned of threats to legal oversight and called the firings “chilling.”
 Legal scholars warned of a coup against the rule of law.
 Retired senior JAG officers formed working groups and filed amicus briefs.
 The National Institute of Military Justice issued a formal Statement of Concern.

-I have been a JAG officer.
-I know the culture from the inside, and the reaction — the hand-wringing, the pearl-clutching, the invocations of the Geneva Conventions — tells me far more about the people reacting than it does about the institution they are rushing to defend.
+I spent six years as a JAG officer, four on active duty and two in the National Guard.
+I know the culture from the inside, and the reaction—the hand-wringing, the pearl-clutching, the invocations of the Geneva Conventions—tells me far more about the people reacting than it does about the institution they are rushing to defend.

-I began my military career as a part-timer, serving as a Judge Advocate in the Arkansas Army National Guard.
-After undergoing the initial training for JAG officers at Fort Benning and the Judge Advocate General’s Legal Center and School, I served one weekend a month and two weeks per year.
-After a couple of years, I went on active duty with the Air Force JAG Corps, serving as Chief of Military Justice at two different bases, Chief of Civil Law, and Special Assistant United States Attorney for the Northern District of Texas — the vast majority of my military justice casework involving sexual assault and child pornography prosecutions.
-After leaving active duty, I started teaching Military Law as an adjunct at the University of Arkansas School of Law.
-All of this is to say, I am not writing from the outside.
-I know what I am talking about.
+I served as a Judge Advocate in the Arkansas Army National Guard before going on active duty with the Air Force JAG Corps, where I served as Chief of Military Justice at two bases, Chief of Civil Law, and Special Assistant United States Attorney.
+I primarily prosecuted sexual assault and child pornography cases.
+I now teach Military Law as an adjunct at the University of Arkansas School of Law.
+I am not writing from the outside.

-The author as an Army JAG officer in the Arkansas Army National Guard.
+The author as an Army JAG officer in the Arkansas Army National Guard (left) and during active duty service as an Air Force JAG officer (right).

 What Hegseth Actually Did